Dutchess County Child Support Lawyer

 New York state takes child support very seriously.
 According to New York State law, both parents are responsible for financially supporting their child until he/she turns 21 years old or is sooner emancipated.

-Child Support Enforcement Penalties in NY
+Enforcement and Penalties for Child Support Non-Payment in NY

 In general, the custodial parent receives child support from the non-custodial parent.
 Child support is ordered during a divorce case, obtained by filing a support petition in Family Court, or arranged by a written agreement between both parties.